-The Company uses the Clara Platform to sell a selection of rough diamonds of better qualities between 1 and 10 carats from the Company's Karowe Mine.
-The Company is in the process of scaling Clara to accommodate rough diamond sales from a variety of sources across the supply chain, in accordance with the requirements of the Kimberley Process certification program.
+The Company uses the Clara Platform to sell a selection of rough diamonds between 1 and 10 carats in size from the Company's Karowe Mine that meet specific criteria.
+The Clara Platform can accommodate the sale of rough diamonds up to 15 carats from a variety of sources across the supply chain, in accordance with the requirements of the Kimberley Process certification program and during the last half of 2021, certain secondary market stones were also offered for sale through the platform.